jooray/margin-trade/README.md

 #### Funding rate

 We would also like to know the current interest rate (called funding rate).
-Shorts earn this funding rate, so if this gets negative, we pay funding rate (it happens sometimes).
+Shorts earn this funding rate if it is positive (longs pay shorts).
+If it is negative (it happens sometimes), shorts pay longs.

 ```
 node trade-bitmex.js fundingrate